 We are extremely fortunate at TWGGS to have a self-contained music facility.
 At present we have two main teaching rooms and 14 smaller practice rooms.
 With Specialist Schools' funding, we were able to provide a computer suite with Sibelius, Sonar and O Generator software.
 We also have a state of the art recording studio.

 The school runs on a ten day timetable of hourly lessons.
 Currently the curriculum provision is as follows:

 - Girls in year 7 receive 3 lessons a fortnight

 - Girls in year 8 receive 2 lessons a fortnight

 - Girls in year 9 receive 2 lessons a fortnight

 Many girls have instrumental tuition at some stage of their time at TWGGS.
-The department currently provides 24 independent peripatetic staff and we also use the services of Kent Music School.
+The department currently provides over 20 independent peripatetic staff and we also use the services of Kent Music.
 Lessons are available on all orchestral instruments and we are also able to arrange lessons on guitar (classical and electric), drums and saxophone.
-Girls may opt for 20 or 30 minute lessons and at present these cost £140 and £100 respectively for 10 lessons.
-(KMS lessons are more expensive).
+Girls may opt for 20 or 30 minute lessons and at present these cost £165 and £120 respectively for 10 lessons.
+(KM lessons are more expensive).
 Although girls usually miss a part of an academic lesson to receive this tuition the fortnight timetable of hourly lessons means that they miss at most, half a lesson.
-Additionally, the instrumental teachers operate a rota system so that girls miss different lessons each week.
+Additionally, the instrumental teachers operate a rota system so that lessons do not regularly coincide with same ‘academic’ subject lessons.

 The following activities are considered core to the department's extra- curricular programme: